-This topic provides instructions to delete and reactivate the Phoenix AWS proxy.
+This topic provides instructions to perform the following tasks on the Phoenix Management Console:

 Delete Phoenix AWS proxy

 If you are an administrator, you can delete an instance of Phoenix AWS proxy at any time.
 After the delete operation, Phoenix AWS proxy loses the persistent connection.
 However, you can activate Phoenix AWS proxy again, see Reactivate Phoenix AWS proxy.